 Corporate leadership team

-The Corporate Leadership Team is the council’s senior management team.
-It is headed by the council’s Chief Executive, Tom Riordan and includes the following officers:
+The Corporate Leadership Team is the council’s senior management team, led by the council's Chief Executive, Tom Riordan, and includes the following officers:

 Chief Executive – Tom Riordan

 Tom is responsible for the overall coordination and management of the council's activities.
-He supports the Leader of the Council and Executive Board and ensures delivery of their policies and objectives, in particular the delivery of the council's Business Plan and City Priority plans.
-He is the named Returning Officer for Elections and also has a role in terms of supporting the leadership of the Leeds City Region.
+He supports the Leader of the Council and Executive Board and ensures delivery of their policies and objectives, in particular the delivery of the outcomes articulated within the Best Council Plan.
+He is the named Returning Officer for Elections and also has a leadership role in the West Yorkshire Combined Authority and Leeds City Region.

 City Solicitor – Catherine Witham